George S. Clinton

 George S. Clinton was raised in Tennessee and attended Middle Tennessee State University.
 He played in a number of local bands, occasionally sneaking (against his parents' wishes) to gigs in Memphis, where he fell in love with Soul Music.
 As is the case with many aspiring artists, he moved to L.A., and his songwriting skills landed him a job as a staff writer for Warner Brothers, where he provided songs to a number of popular Soul artists.
 Convinced by a Warner exec that he should become a recording artist, Clinton formed the George Clinton Band (5 piece horn section, 5 person rhythm section and 3 backing singers) and, using a handful of demos he had originally intended for other artists, scored a deal with ABC Records.
 The result was The George Clinton Band Arrives.
 Though the album received generally a favorable response from those who heard it, promotion was difficult.
 The sheer size of the band made touring prohibitively expensive, and at the same time the wheels were beginning to fall off at ABC Records, which went out of business a few years later.
 Ultimately, the album died an undeserved death.
 And though he received offers from a number of hot Soul Music producers (including Tavares' producers Lambert & Potter) to cut a solo album, Clinton stuck with his band, which didn't release another record and ultimately split up after 2 years.

 While he may have lost the opportunity for a solo album, his loyalty to the band did provide him with an unexpected opportunity that changed his life.
 At a George Clinton Band concert in Southern California, comedians Cheech and Chong were in the audience.
 After the show they approached Clinton about possibly writing the score for their first feature movie.
 He did, and a new career was born.
-The Cheech and Chong opportunity led to many others, and over the past three decades Clinton has been one of the leading songwriters in Hollywood, responsible for scoring more than 80 theatrical and TV movies as well as video games.
+The Cheech and Chong opportunity led to many others, and over the past four decades Clinton has been one of the leading songwriters in Hollywood, responsible for scoring more than 80 theatrical and TV movies as well as video games.
 His most popular works were likely the three smash Austin Powers movies, starring Mike Myers, and the three Disney Santa Clause movies.
 He has also become a sought-after lecturer and instructor on songwriting.
 In 2012 he was named the chair of the Film Scoring Department at the prestigious Berklee College of Music in Boston.